Merzasphor/MWSE/docs/source/lua/type/tes3iterator.rst

 ----------------------------------------------------------------------------------------------------

 `current`_ (`tes3iteratorNode`_)
+    Read-only.
 A reference for the currently iterated node.
 This is used by the core game engine, but should not be accessed from lua.

 `head`_ (`tes3iteratorNode`_)
+    Read-only.
 The first node in the collection.

 `size`_ (`number`_)
+    Read-only.
 The amount of items in the iterator.

 `tail`_ (`tes3iteratorNode`_)
+    Read-only.
 The last node in the collection.

 .. toctree::
     :hidden: